"Courage does not always roar. Sometimes courage is the quiet voice at the end of the day saying, I will try again tomorrow"

 Our mental health is every bit as important as our physical health and deserves just as much care and attention.

 By way of introduction let me start by saying, I’ve been where you are.
-I took that first step to therapy myself when life felt overwhelming.
+I took that first step into counselling and psychotherapy myself when life felt overwhelming.
 (Blog Post: Booking the first appointment.
 How hard can it be?) .
 It was scary at the time, but the experience of being heard, without judgement, helped me to rebuild my life after a stressful, work related, experience.

 Now I am in the privileged position of sitting in the opposite chair, helping others to make sense of their world and relationships.